Classical Language & Civilization

 (Class V) Latin 2 strives for the mastery of fundamentals.
 Jenney, First Year Latin is completed.
 When the necessary forms, vocabulary, and grammar are mastered, the course turns to Latin readings from Ritchie, Fabulae Faciles and other suitable texts.
 Review of grammar and the study of English derivatives from Latin roots continue.
 Ancient Rome: An Introductory History and Classical Mythology & More are further utilized.

 (Class IV) Latin 3 assumes a familiarity with the fundamentals of grammar and concentrates on the literary contributions of a range of Roman authors.
 The text is Jenney, Second Year Latin.
 Authors read include Caesar, Aulus Gellius, Livy, Martial, Ovid, and Pliny.
 Required vocabulary is drawn from the College Entrance Examination Board Word List, Levels I and II.
 John Colby, Review Latin Grammar, is used for weekly composition exercises.
 Students are expected to take the SAT II Latin test at the end of this course.
-In the spring, the production of a Plautine comedy, performed in Latin, is a popular activity.

 (Class III elective) Latin 4 is a literature course (with appropriate grammar review), emphasizing Latin’s “translation defying” beauty, intricacy, and majesty of expression (both in prose and poetry), as found in a varied group of authors including Caesar, Cicero, Pliny, and Sallust.
 The course stresses the learning of literary devices, the analysis of “real” Latin literature, and the appreciation of Latin in its various manifestations.
 The primary texts are Latin for Americans (Ullman and Suskin) and A Call to Conquest (edited by Perry).
 Vergil, Aeneid II (edited by LaFleur), the classicus locus for the Trojan Horse story and the centerpiece of the spring semester, serves both as a vehicle for literary analysis and as the quintessential readable tale.
 Required vocabulary is drawn from the College Entrance Examination Board Word List, Levels I-IV.